 Causes of sleep apnea

-In children, the most common cause of obstructive sleep apnea is enlarged tonsils and adenoids.
+The most common cause of obstructive sleep apnea in children is enlarged tonsils and/or adenoids.
+Both the tonsils and adenoids are lymph tissue.
+The tonsils are located in the back of the throat, and the adenoids are located at the back of the nose.
 During sleep there is a considerable decrease in muscle tone, which affects the airway and breathing.
-Many of these children have little difficulty breathing when awake; however, with decreased muscle tone during sleep, the airway becomes smaller, and the tonsils and adenoids block the airway, making the flow of air more difficult and the work of breathing harder.
-It is like breathing through a small, flimsy straw with the straw occasionally collapsing and blocking airflow.
-Many of the short pauses (lasting only a few seconds) cause a brief arousal that increases muscle tone, opens the airway, and allows the child to resume breathing.
+Many of these children have little difficulty breathing when awake; however, with decreased muscle tone during sleep, the airway becomes smaller, and the tonsils and adenoids block the airway.
+This makes the flow of air more difficult and increases the work the child has to do to breathe.
+It can be compared to breathing through a small, flimsy straw with the straw occasionally collapsing and blocking airflow.
+Many of the short pauses in breathing (lasting only a few seconds) cause a brief arousal that increases muscle tone, opens the airway and allows the child to resume breathing.

-Although the actual number of minutes of arousal during the night may be small, the repeated disruptions (a comparable image would be someone poking you 15 to 30 times a night) can result in a poor night's sleep, which can lead to significant daytime problems in children.
-The child is usually unaware of waking up, and the parent often describes very restless sleep but usually does not describe the child's waking up completely.
+Although the actual number of minutes of arousal during the night may be small, the repeated disruptions can result in a poor night's sleep, which can lead to significant daytime problems in children.
+The child is usually unaware of waking up because he/she is not waking up completely.
+The parents often describe the child as a very restless sleeper.

-Sleep apnea is more common in children who are overweight; however, some children with enlarged tonsils and/or adenoids may even be underweight.
-Other children who are at high risk for sleep apnea include those with a small jaw, craniofacial syndromes, muscle weakness or Down syndrome.
+Sleep apnea is more common in children who are overweight.
+However, some children with enlarged tonsils and/or adenoids may even be underweight.
+Other children who are at high risk for sleep apnea include those with a small jaw, craniofacial syndromes, muscle weakness (hypotonia) or Down syndrome.